tibs/explain-kafka-with-python-datastructures/notes.rst

 We might as well also have ``put(value)`` for adding a value to the deque, so that we don't need to access it directly.

-.. note:: This means old events are just discarded.
-Does *actual* Kafka have a
-          mechanism to automatically push old events to backing/cold storage?
+  **Note:** This means old events are just discarded.
+Does *actual* Kafka have a mechanism to automatically push old events to backing/cold storage?
 I think worrying about that is beyond the scope of this discussion - or if not, something we would introduce in the "optional" stuff at the end.

 Topics
 ------